 Reading Beloved is like swinging really fast, really high.
 It is thrilling but is sometimes out of your control, sometimes reaching so high that you fear slipping away for a few seconds, and eventually, in the end, you’re back in control, and smoothly ending your ride.

-It starts powerfully from the dedication.
+It starts powerfully with dedication.
 “To sixty million and more”, the number of Africans who died as a result of the slave trade.
-I took a few moments staring at the number.
+I took a few moments to stare at the number.

 Then begins the story, filled with many stories of slavery and freedom, ghosts and humans, staying and running away and how souls struggled between each of these states.